 Provident Investments’ plan for the amusement park site, creating 217 building lots; the swamplands depicted in the northeastern section would bedevil construction there for years.

-The most distinctive, and probably most commented upon, buildings in the new development were the fourplexes – originally called “double-duplexes” – built by the established local builder Price Brothers on lots it purchased from Provident.
+The most distinctive, and probably most commented upon, buildings in this new development were the fourplexes – originally called “double-duplexes” – built by the established local builder Price Brothers on lots it purchased from Provident.
 These novel structures, conceived and designed by the firm’s building superintendent, Harry Stevens, consisted of four single-floor, multi-bedroom flats, two up and two down, running front to back, each with its own small front porch.
 Price Brothers put up dozens of these, some with Spanish colonial details, along Glen Manor, Hammersmith, and Scarborough Beach, and a few on Queen Street as well.

 The Price brothers Leslie (right) and E. Stanley stand either side of their father Joseph, founder and President of the firm, with their distinctive “fourplexes” under construction behind them.

-The largest and by far the most conspicuous, Hubbard Park Apartments (42 Hubbard), is public housing, a fact that many find surprising considering its elegant entrance and prime location.
+The largest and by far the most conspicuous, Hubbard Park Apartments (42 Hubbard), is now public housing, something that many find surprising considering its elegant entrance and prime location.
 It has been in public hands for only about half its life.
 Like everything else in the neighbourhood, it was built as a private venture, and it remained privately owned until purchased by the City in 1975.
 What is especially interesting about Hubbard Park Apartments is not that it is unique, or old – it is the same age as the buildings around it – but how the stages of its long life so clearly reflect those of the neighbourhood overall.

 Price Brothers arranged to purchase the southern portion of Lots 72 and 111 in 1928, by which time the City had expropriated lots 68-71 (and lots further east) for parkland.

-Such a special site called for a special plan, and Price Brothers concocted a real humdinger.
+Such a special site called for a special plan, and Price Brothers concocted a humdinger.
 They would build a luxury apartment building here – a large, complex structure with 86 suites, and “all the perquisites of high-class apartments”: a roof garden, a swimming tank, private heated automobile garages, floors of “the finest hardwood,” and walls of “the best plaster and lath available.”
-Waterfront suites like these “would bring four figures a month in some of the apartment houses in the bigger centres in the States,” they declared.
+Waterfront suites like these, they declared, “would bring four figures a month in some of the apartment houses in the bigger centres in the States.”

 By mid-1929 the Furnisses had completed their five buildings on the south side of Hubbard, facing the beach, lost their lots east of there to municipal expropriation, been compensated for that loss, and acquired the vacant lots on the north side.

-Into all this, in the 1970s, came Toronto’s new reform council and the housing department it created to build and own more affordable housing.
-One way the new department sought to accomplish its goal was by purchasing, with funds from Central Mortgage and Housing, some older housing and making it available, at low rent, to eligible tenants.
+Into all this, in the 1970s, came Toronto’s new reform council and the housing department it created to build and own affordable housing.
+One way the new department sought to accomplish its goal was by purchasing, with funds from Central Mortgage and Housing, older housing and making it available, at low rent, to eligible tenants.
 42 Hubbard was among the first properties the City purchased, in October 1975, and it has been public housing ever since.

 Davide Gianforcaro, Project Architect with Van Elslander and Associates, on a site visit.